LaunchPADInc/dapp-frontend/README.md

 * As indicated in the **Install** instructions,<br>
   some toolchains may require additional global dependencies
-* note: this may change..
+* note: this may change...

 #### Executables: